copypastel/cpl_tools/README.markdown

       data :data_offset,  :uint
     end

 As you read the code you will see something that looks almost like a struct definition where based on the size of the type field (2nd paramater) the data is able to fit properly into the structure without any file parsing.
-To use this the code would look like:
+To use this this code:

     header = BMP_Header.new.parse(File.open("file.bmp"))